 Cairns Travel Guide + 7 Day Travel Itinerary

 Welcome to the City of Cairns, located in Tropical North Queensland, Australia.
 While Cairns is only a tiny city of 150 thousand people, it will receive over 500 thousand tourists yearly.
 This is primarily because of The Great Barrier Reef and the nearby ancient Rainforests to explore.
-With highlights like this, you certainly need to isolate the best things you can do in Cairns in a short amount of time.
+With highlights like this, you certainly need to isolate the best things you can do in Cairns in a short amount of time, which we have recommended in this Cairns Trip Planner, along with a 7 Day Cairns Travel Itinerary.

 While you can get a taste of Cairns over a few days, it’s so much better to experience it over 7 days and help you appreciate its raw, natural beauty.
 So whether you’re looking for family-friendly activities, free things to do, or action/ adventure entertainment – Cairns has what you’re looking for, and you can find out how below!